 - It really is the thought that counts – rather than buying pricey presents, get crafty and try making them instead.
 A slightly wonky homemade cake or flowers from your garden really do mean more than something you’ve just grabbed at the shops (unless you’ve got really picky friends – but that’s another story).

 - Stop dithering – you know how you always say you need to look for a better deal on your broadband or energy and your car, home and pet insurance?
 Well, Lent is the perfect opportunity to stop procrastinating and do something about it.
 For example, half of our customers could save up to £282** by comparing the market for better deals on their car insurance – why not see if you could do the same?
+Read our top tip to help students save money.

 So, you see, Lent doesn’t have to be about giving up and missing out – it’s about reflecting on what you really need.
 Plus, being pro-active about it could save you money and it’ll make you feel good as well – bonus!